 The most widely used type of consultation session is the one for clinical trials.
 This “Clinical Trial Session” covers many topics, including current treatment methods for your target disease, advantages of your investigational device, the device’s indicated use in foreign countries and its course of development.
 At this meeting, you will need to provide a full data package including clinical data, performance testing data and safety testing data.
 The PMDA will discuss this data and also the latest version of your Investigator’s Brochure (IB).
 Finally, the PMDA will also require your protocol plan, a draft of your informed consent form, a list of safety tests, a record of all previous PMDA consultations and all published articles on the product.

 The consultation session for clinical trials lasts about two hours and the government fees are about $28,000.
 Most information should be presented in Japanese.

-Although costly, these PMDA consultation sessions can be valuable investments for foreign medical device companies who have decided to enter the Japanese market and have new products or new features.
-The feedback from such meetings is reliable and will serve as an excellent guide to your product registration in Japan.
+Although costly, these PMDA consultation sessions can be valuable investments for foreign medical device companies who have decided to enter the medical device market in Japan and have new products or new features.
+The feedback from such meetings is reliable and will serve as an excellent guide to your medical device registration in Japan.